vivid-inc/ash-ra-template/README.md

 ## Todo

+- Full ERB syntax as of Ruby 2.0.
+Investigate how to allow ``%>`` to be written in template code such that it can be in ERB.
+- Take an optional hash of defines.
+- Take an optional seq of code to insert at the beginning.
+- Expose fns to users: emit, include.
 - Declare version 1.0.0 once the community deems the codebase feature-complete, reliable, and properly documented.

 Appealing:
 - ClojureScript support.
 - Fully lazy implementation.
-- Full ERB syntax as of Ruby 2.0
-- Take an optional hash of defines.
-- Take an optional seq of code to insert at the beginning.
-- Expose fns to users: emit, include.

 ## Contribute